dictionaria/teanu/raw/intro.md

 Finally, current generations are also experiencing modern life, particularly in the towns of Lata and in the capital Honiara.
 In urban contexts, the pressure is high to replace indigenous languages such as Teanu with the country's national language **Solomon Islands Pijin** – an English-based creole that emerged during colonial times.
 All speakers of Teanu are bilingual in Pijin, and some loanwords from English actually enter Teanu through Pijin.

 All in all, about 6% of the Teanu lexicon consists of identifiable **borrowings**: 58 words borrowed from Polynesian, 18 from Solomons Pijin or English, 5 words from Mota in Vanuatu.
 As for the native lexicon, it proves quite original among other Oceanic languages: only 11.1% of entries can be traced back to Proto-Oceanic roots, while 82% of the lexicon has unclear origins.
 These innovative words probably result from three millennia of language-internal renewal of the lexicon – perhaps encouraged by a trend towards lexical differentiation.
-In particular, the vocabulary of Vanikoro languages shows extreme dissimilarities with other languages of the area (whether Utupua, Santa Cruz or Reef islands), even though they supposedly belong to the same “Temotu” subgroup of Oceanic.
+In particular, the vocabulary of Vanikoro languages shows extreme dissimilarities with other languages of the area (whether Utupua, Nendö or the Reefs), even though they supposedly belong to the same “Temotu” subgroup of Oceanic.
 (Whether that “Temotu” subgroup is effectively warranted, is a matter for further historical research.)

 ## Methodology and data sources